GoVanguard/legion/README.md

 * Realtime autosaving of project results and tasks

 ### NOTABLE CHANGES FROM SPARTA

-* Refactored from Python 2.7 to Python 3.6 and the elimination of depreciated and unmaintained libraries
+* Refactored from Python 2.7 to Python 3.6 and the elimination of deprecated and unmaintained libraries
 * Upgraded to PyQT5, increased responsiveness, less buggy, more intuitive GUI that includes features like:
    * Task completion estimates
    * 1-Click scan lists of ips, hostnames and CIDR subnets
    * Ability to purge results, rescan hosts and delete hosts
-   * Granual NMAP scanning options
+   * Granular NMAP scanning options
 * Support for hostname resolution and scanning of vhosts/sni hosts
 * Revise process queuing and execution routines for increased app reliability and performance
 * Simplification of installation with dependency resolution and installation routines
-* Realtime project autosaving so in the event some goes wrong, you will not loose any progress!
+* Realtime project autosaving so in the event some goes wrong, you will not lose any progress!
 * Docker container deployment option
 * Supported by a highly active development team

 ### GIF DEMO

 ![](https://govanguard.io/wp-content/uploads/2019/02/LegionDemo.gif)

 ## INSTALLATION

 It is preferable to use the docker image over a traditional installation.
 This is because of all the dependancy requirements and the complications that occur in environments which differ from a clean, non-default installation.

 ### Supported Distributions
 #### Docker runIt script

 runIt supports Ubuntu 18, Fedora 30, Parrot and Kali at this time.
 It is possible to run the docker image on any Linux distribution, however, different distributions have different hoops to jump through to get a docker app to be able to connect to the X server.
-Eveyone is welcome to try and figure those hoops out and create a PR for runIt.
+Everyone is welcome to try and figure those hoops out and create a PR for runIt.

 #### Traditional Install

 We can only promise correct operation on Ubuntu 18 using the traditional installation at this time.
-While it should work on ParrotOS, Kali and others, until we have Legion packaged and placed into the repos for each of these distros it's musical chairs with reguards to platform updates changing and breaking dependancies.
+While it should work on ParrotOS, Kali and others, until we have Legion packaged and placed into the repos for each of these distros it's musical chairs with regards to platform updates changing and breaking dependencies.

 ### DOCKER METHOD
 ------

 Linux with Local X11:

  - Assumes Docker and X11 are installed and setup (including running docker commands as a non-root user)
- - It is crititcal to follow all the instructions for running as a non-root user.
+ - It is critical to follow all the instructions for running as a non-root user.
 Skipping any of them will result in complications getting docker to communicate with the X server
  - See detailed instructions to setup docker [here](#docker-setup) and enable running containers as non-root users and granting docker group ssh rights [here](#docker-setup-non-root)

  - Within Terminal:
    ```